Mathelab/IntLIM/README.md

 ## Running IntLIM's user-friendly web app:

-The package functions can be run direclty in the R console.
+The package functions can be run directly in the R console.
-Alternatively, to launch the web app, type th following in your R console:
+Alternatively, to launch the web app, type the following in your R console:

 ```
 library(IntLIM)